Back To Animals

 Our Animal's Story

-Our red-tailed hawk exhibit houses one pair of adult hawks.
-Pee-wee is the male and the female is named Kluck.
-Both suffered wing injuries out in the wild and are considered non-releasable.
-Pee-wee hatched in 2002 in the city of Harrisburg and the female hawk hatched at an unknown location in 1999.
+Our red-tailed hawk exhibit houses one male adult hawk, Pee-wee.
+He suffered a wing injury out in the wild and is considered non-releasable.
+Pee-wee hatched in 2002 in the city of Harrisburg and arrived at ZooAmerica in April of 2003 from a local wildlife rehabilitator.